Bureau of Equal Opportunity

 Licensing: BEO distributes Civil Rights Compliance Questionnaires to any child day care, personal care home, assisted living, developmental programs, mental/behavioral health, and children and youth facilities seeking licensure to ensure those businesses are committed to non-discriminatory practices in employment and the provision of services.

-Complaint Investigations: BEO conducts complaint investigations when an employee or recipient of DHS services alleges unlawful or unequal treatment based on their race, color, religious creed, ancestry, age, sex, sexual orientation, union membership, national origin, AIDS/HIV status, disability or sexual harassment.
-BEO reviews the allegations and supporting documents, interviews parties, tours the facility and makes a determination.
+Complaint Investigations: BEO conducts complaint investigations when an employee or recipient of DHS services alleges unlawful or unequal treatment based on their race, color, religious creed, ancestry, union membership, age, gender, sexual orientation, gender identity or expression, national origin, AIDS or HIV status, disability, or sexual harassment.
+BEO reviews the allegations and supporting documents, interviews parties, and makes a determination.

 Limited English Proficiency: A Limited English Proficient person is someone who does not speak English as his or her primary language and who has a limited ability to read, speak, write or understand English.
 BEO provides two types of language assistance: oral interpretation and written translation in the following five languages: Spanish, Chinese, Cambodian, Vietnamese, and Russian.